New Life (Monica album): SinglesNew Life was promoted by four singles. "Anything (To Find You)", a collaboration with rapper Rick Ross, was the first single to be released from the album on August 2, 2011, surrounding the controversy over the removal of Lil' Kim's vocals, who had appeared on the song original version along with Ross. Its accompanying music video was shot on August 18, 2010, by frequent collaborator Chris Robinson and premiered on September 11, 2011. The track peaked at number twenty-five on the US Billboard Hot R&B/Hip-Hop Songs chart but was eventually not included on the track listing of the album's standard version.

-"Until It's Gone" was released for digital download on September 27, 2011 as the album's second single.
-The song impacted on urban mainstream and adult contemporary radio on October 3 and October 4, 2011, respectively, and peaked at number twenty-two on the Hot R&B/Hip Hop Songs chart.
+"Until It's Gone" was released for digital download on September 27, 2011, as the album's second single.
+The song impacted urban mainstream and adult contemporary radio on October 3 and 4, 2011, respectively, and peaked at number twenty-two on the Hot R&B/Hip Hop Songs chart.
 Monica reunited with director Diane Martel for the music video.
-The video premiered Monica's Vevo on October 24, 2011 to coincide with Monica's thirty-first birthday.
+The video premiered Monica's Vevo on October 24, 2011, to coincide with Monica's thirty-first birthday.
 "It All Belongs to Me", the album's third offering and official leading single, a duet with fellow recording artist Brandy conceived after New Life's delay and subsequent rework, was released digitally on February 14, 2012.
 It reached number 23 on the Billboard Hot R&B/Hip-Hop Songs chart.
 The accompanying music video was directed by Robinson and premiered on VH1 on March 5, 2012.
 The album's final single, "Without You", impacted the US urban AC radio on May 8, 2012.